shiva-tk/AoC-2023/README.md

 # AoC-2023
-My solutions for Advent of Code 2023
+My solutions for Advent of Code 2023.

 ## Solutions
-For each day, there is a separate folder.
+For each day, there is a separate folder, containing the code for the solution to that day's puzzle.

 ## Running
 Navigate to the folder corresponding the relevant day's solution.
 Run: